SAP-archive/sap-community-code-challenge/README.md

 Although this project is a complete code sample, it's really only intended to be the starting point.
 It's part of a code challenge; which means have some fun and learn at the same time.
 For the full details on the Code Challenge please see this [SAP Community Discussion Thread](https://groups.community.sap.com/t5/coffee-corner/gh-p/Coffee-Corner).
 But let's detail right here some of the possible challenges you might undertake using this starting point.

 The whole project can run locally.
 It's a [SAPUI5 app](/profilePic/#profilepic-ui) where you start by uploading the base picture you want.
 You can do some editing on it.
 Then you set it to a circular crop (since that's is what the SAP Community profile pic requires).
-When you press enhance picture it's uploaded to the "server" there we apply the boarder.
+When you press enhance picture it's uploaded to the "server" there we apply the border.
 Then you can save the final file (or edit if further if you want).
 Upon save it automatically opens your SAP Community Profile in another browser tab.
 There you can upload your newly enhanced profile picture.
 Now that you understand what the code sample does; here are the challenges.

 ### Run the Project Locally